Historic Commission

 Current Vacant Positions: 0

-Available Positions: up to 2
+Available Positions: up to 1

 Preservation Month

-Each May the City’s Historic Commission coordinates Preservation Month to coincide with the National Trust for Historic Preservation’s annual national celebration.
+Each May, the City’s Historic Commission coordinates Preservation Month to coincide with the National Trust for Historic Preservation’s annual national celebration.
 During this time, the Historic Commission places "Historic Wheaton Property" blue lawn signs throughout Wheaton at designated Wheaton Historic Landmarks and locations listed on the Wheaton Register of Historic Places.
-Many of these sites include a plaque with the estimated date of construction or a permanent interpretive sign with more additional information.
+Many of these sites include a plaque with the estimated date of construction or a permanent interpretive sign with additional information.

-For an online tour of Wheaton's Landmarks, visit the Wheaton Register of Historic Places Program and select "View Wheaton Register of Historic Places."
+For an online tour of Wheaton's Landmarks, visit the Wheaton Register of Historic Places Program and select "View Wheaton Register of Historic Places".

 Wheaton Register of Historic Places Program